HUMN 7023 Global Health, Migration and Development

-Description This unit introduces students to the intersection between global health, human migration and economic development.
+Description This subject introduces students to the intersection between global health, human migration and economic development.
 Students are introduced to international efforts to manage and support better health for all populations, particularly those under stress through civil conflict or epidemic.
 Through the lens of migration theories, the course will examine why and how people migrate, the dynamisms and complexities of migrants' settlement in their new environment, the socio-economic and political dimensions of forced migration and its consequences, and the relationship between voluntary migration and economic and development goals at regional, national and international level.

 School Social Sciences